ipastusi/netreact/README.md

 ## Overview

-Once started and depending on the configuration, Netreact will passively listen to ARP traffic, and:
+Netreact will passively listen to ARP traffic, and depending on the configuration:

-- Populate the log file using JSON Lines format.
+- Populate its log file in JSON Lines format.
-- Update the user interface every time a new packet is received, unless disabled.
+- Update the user interface every time a new packet is received, unless the user interface was disabled.
 - Create event files in JSON format, if enabled.

 ## Quick start guide